 Direct Generators for Sale

 Direct generators or electrical generators are machines that turn mechanical energy into electrical energy.
 Their operation is based on motion or dynamically induced EMF (electromotive force).
-As per Faraday’s Laws of Electromagnetic Induction, when a conductor goes through a magnetic flux, dynamic EMF is produced, causing current to flow if the conductor circuit is sealed.
+As per Faraday’s Laws of Electromagnetic Induction, when a conductor goes through a magnetic flux, it produces dynamic EMF.
+This causes current to flow if the conductor circuit is sealed.
 If you’re looking for electric generators for sale you should understand how they work.

 How generators work